andrico1234/personal-blog/content/blog/000-the-dilemmas-you'll-face-when-creating-a-web-component-library.md

 ![A library](images/library-by-kevin-butz.jpg "Photo by [Kevin Butz](https://unsplash.com/@kevin_butz?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)")

 Web development often gets a bad rep about instilling our developers with a sense of JavaScript fatigue.
-At every step of your journey, you're confronted with dilemmas.
+At every stage of your journey you're confronted with dilemmas.
 Which language to use, which frameworks to use, how to scaffold your repo, how to create a testing strategy.
 The list goes on.

 I wanted to create my own UI library but found myself faced with these dilemmas at every step.
 I felt overwhelmed, not because I *had* to do it all, but because I wanted to feel like I had done it right.
 Chances are that if you're reading this article series, you're feeling similarly.